ulixee/platform/client/docs/interface/local-client.md

 # Local Client

-When developing a new Datastore, sometimes you'll want to test your code by querying specific Runners and Tables or even the entire Datastore.
+When developing a new Datastore, sometimes you'll want to test your code by querying specific Extractors and Tables or even the entire Datastore.
 You can initialize a new Client by passing one of these instances directly into the constructor.
 This allows you to interact with your new Datastore (or parts of it) without needing to build and deploy the entire Datastore to a Cloud Node.

 You'll use different Clients depending on what you're testing (Datastore vs Table, etc).
 Also, each Client provides a different subset of methods that are available.
 See below...